pietrodn/filter-bubble/ideas.md

 # Interesting quotes

-* “A squirrel dying in front of your house may be more relevant to your interests right now than people dying in Africa.”
-(M. Zuckerberg)
 * “The technology will be so good, it will be very hard for people to watch or consume something that has not in some sense been tailored for them.”
 (Eric Schmidt)